benisrael29/face-rec/README.md

    - The individual face greeting counter is incremented and displayed below the face
    - The total daily greeting count is incremented
    - The detection will be logged to the `logs` directory
+   - A photo of the face will be saved to the `data/photos` directory

 6. To exit the application, press 'q' while the window is in focus.